tcroche/Side-Project/Polymer_Project/DEVLOG.md

 B5 lands; the test count in the subtitle is re-read at the end.

 **Time.** ~1.5 h.

 ---

+## 2026-08-15 (later) - Day 3B: the report layer (B5)

+**Goal.** One command that audits a backtest on both axes and writes a single document, with the separation between detectors preserved at the presentation layer, not just internally.

+**Built.**
+- `report/deflation.py` : the statistical half as DATA rather than printed text.
+Returns `DeflationSection` with the deflation report, the sensitivity rows (N and V[SR] varied), the concentration report, shared dependence, PBO and its simulated null.
+- `report/corroboration.py` : the annotation layer.
+When a semantic finding overlaps a deterministic one on the same file and lines, it is tagged "corroborates R-x".
+The AST list is read-only; the annotation is attached to the semantic side and counted, never merged.
+Overlap uses the same line-range rule as the benchmark scorer, so the report and the benchmark cannot disagree about what "the same finding" means.
+- `report/render.py` : a single self-contained HTML file.
+No external asset, no CDN, no web font: it opens offline, can be mailed, and prints to A4 PDF from any browser.
+Rendered with the standard library only.
+- `run_report.py` : the CLI. `--code` alone gives a code-only audit; `--trials` and `--meta` add the deflation; `--llm` adds the semantic pass.
+- `tests/test_report.py` : 19 tests.
+**The number the report exists to show.** Of N semantic findings, how many merely restate a rule, and how many are outside the rules' reach.
+The benchmark measured that the model re-reports patterns the prompt told it to leave alone (exclusion compliance 2/8).
+Rather than pretend the instruction works, the report states the overlap, counts it, and labels the remainder "novel".
+That count is the semantic pass's actual contribution, and it is the honest thing to put in front of a reader.

+**Empty sections are the failure mode.** A report with no deflation section reads as a clean bill of health.
+So a missing section is rendered explicitly:
+"Not run", with the reason, plus the sentence that an empty section is not evidence of absence.
+Two tests assert that wording for the deflation and the semantic halves.

+**Three defects caught by tests before shipping.**
+1. *Path matching was silently host-dependent.* `os.path.basename` only treats the HOST separator as one, so on Linux a Windows-spelled path matched nothing and every corroboration would have been missed.
+On my own Windows machine the bug would have been invisible.
+Separators are now normalised explicitly.
+2. *Code snippets were not escaped.* Findings quote real code, and real code contains `<`, `>` and `&`; the page would have been silently corrupted by a finding on `df[df['a'] < 0] & mask`.
+Everything from source or from the model is escaped, with a test that includes a `<script>` payload.
+3. *MinTRL prints `inf`* when the observed Sharpe never clears the benchmark.
+   True and unreadable; it now says so in words, on its own line, next to the normal-returns figure so the gap between the two is legible.
+**Dry run first, as always.** The whole pipeline was exercised on the synthetic fixture (`make_dry_run_fixture.py`) and on the benchmark cases before any real data or any API call, and the semantic section was validated end to end with a stub client, no network.
+Suite: **246 tests**.
+Self-audit of the repository still clean.
+The write-up's `BIA_ONE_COMMAND` flag flipped to its true branch the moment `run_report.py` landed, and the PDF was regenerated.

+**Open.** Real-case report on the M2 export (the CSVs must be re-exported;
+the fixture was deleted so no synthetic number can leak into a real report).
+Streamlit UI on top, if time allows, otherwise the HTML is the demo.

+**Time.** ~2.5 h.

+---
+---
 ## 2026-08-16 - Day 4: B5 confirmed on the real case; the fixture can no longer clobber the export